Veiled Prophet Parade and Ball: Ball location and duration

-quoted a man "high in the councils of the Veiled Prophet organization," who said: "We have no precedent to guide us.
-The disclosure is most extraordinary, astounding, to be exact."

-In a 1979 interview with the St. Louis Times, Smith recalled how the Veiled Prophet:

-gave her traveling money and told her to "begone, don't register at any large hotels, and don't use your real name."...
-Smith was "made to feel she disgraced her family.
-None of her friends stuck by her (she was told she could not visit their houses), she was never invited to another VP ball, her picture was removed from the collection of queens' portraits at the Missouri Historical Society, and her name was deleted from the Social Register.
+The first VP Ball in 1878 was in the "beautiful precincts of the Chamber of Commerce," also known as the Merchants Exchange, the largest hall in the city, with some 1,400 seats.
+But much of the space was taken up by a rostrum, a fountain, telegraph desks and tiers of seats around the sides.

+The ball began after the parade was over and the participants had returned to the dance venue.
+"The festivities lasted to the early dawn."

+In 1889 and 1890 the venue was switched to the Grand Exposition Music Hall, with a gallery of 1,100 seats and a dress circle of 1,400.
+There, "the Prophets will be able to give a tableau on the stage before the ball, as is done in New Orleans."

+In the first part of the 20th century, the ball was held at the St. Louis Coliseum.
+Beginning in 1936 it took place at the Municipal Auditorium (which had been renamed the Kiel Auditorium) until a lawsuit was brought against the Veiled Prophet organization for shutting down the public auditorium for weeks at a time, arguing that the common taxpayers did not have access to the event.
+In the 1950s, the Chase Park Plaza Hotel constructed the opulent Khorassan Ballroom specifically to host the annual debutante ball, and the event was formally moved there in December 1975.

 Bengal Lancers

 In 1880, "armed attendants" accompanied the presentation of the Veiled Prophet in a ceremonial procession before the Ball.
 An honor guard for the VP continued around 1922 with uniforms modeled after those of a British first life guard; then, over time, a West Point cadet and, next, a cavalier.
 In 1935 the men were fitted with a new look: that of a Bengal lancer of India, with a royal blue turban, a scarlet tunic, white breeches, white gauntlets and black jackboots with silver spurs.
 The Globe Democrat reported that year:

 The turban is striped with yellows and reds with a green center stripe; each color representing a religion of these fighting men.
 The green signifies Mohammedanism, while the other colors stand for the various other Eastern faiths.

 In 1930, the team had been costumed "in uniforms of the period of the Restoration in England," with "quaint arms in keeping with the costumes."

 Each year, the guard performed an exhibition drill before the introduction of the Prophet to the assemblage.
 As time passed, their movements drew laughter: